 The state embarked on a series of reforms in order to pave the way for private enterprise in the early years of the Turkish Republic.
 "Turkish Constitution of 1924" and 1926 "Turkish Civil Code" (Medeni Kanun) which guaranteed the private ownership set up a legal basis for these regulations.
 Traders and industrialists were organized in the form of "Chambers of Commerce and Industry" in 1925.
 In the same year, commodity exchanges were established in many places, particularly in Istanbul.
 In the banking sector, rapid developments were experienced in 1920s.
 Some banks like the "Turkish Business Bank" (Türkiye İş Bankası), the "Turkish Industry and Mines Bank" (Türkiye Sanayi ve Maadin Bankası) and the "Real Estate and Orphan Bank" (Emlak ve Eytam Bankası) played an important role in creating the Turkish rich class by the state providing medium and long-term credit to private enterprises (Tezel, 2002:229).
-In addition, liberal economic policies were developed by the "High Economic Council" (Âli İktisat Meclisi) which was established in 1929 (Akın, Bayraktar, 2011:116).
+In addition, liberal economic policies were developed by the "High Economic Council" (Âli İktisat Meclisi) which was established in 1927 and the "National Economy and Saving Society" (Milli İktisat ve Tasarruf Cemiyeti) which was established in 1929 (Akın, Bayraktar, 2011:116).